 The status of a full member of EUSOBI and full member of ESR in good standing or a corresponding membership of EUSOBI and a corresponding membership of ESR in good standing are required for the application to the European Diploma in Breast Imaging.

-Step II: Oral and Written Examination
+Step II: Written and oral exam

 (Candidates judged to have satisfied step 1 are invited from EUSOBI to take step 2.
 This comprises written and oral components.)

 The written part of the examination runs via the new EDiR platform.

 - 30 multiple choice questions.